 llustration © Copyright 2013 Fresh Water Systems, Inc. All Rights Reserved.

 Water in your faucet may pick up contaminants on its journey to the tap.
 While your water may leave the treatment plant without contaminants, it collects them from gas leaks, animal waste, sewage waste, and runoff along the way.
 In some cases, your water supply could originate from an unregulated well.
-The government does not regulate a privately-owned well; the home owner has the responsibility to treat and filter it for safe water.
+The government does not regulate a privately-owned well.
+The home owner has the responsibility to treat and filter it for safe water.

 Why should I be concerned about my drinking water?

-Tap water generally comes from two primary sources:
+Tap water generally comes from two primary sources: municipal water treatment facilities and private wells (or ponds).

 - Municipal water treatment facilities